linklab-uva/RACECAR_DATA/README.md

 For more information on the contents of each JSON file, please refer to [the nuScenes documentation](https://www.nuscenes.org/nuscenes#data-format).

 Our nuScenes schema deviates slightly from the original.
 First, we have classified each ROS2 bag as a scene rather than splitting each bag into twenty second intervals.
 We believe the longer scene intervals (typically over 10 mins) widen opportunities for exploration into mapping and localization problems.
 Second, our dataset has no entries in the Annotation or Taxonomy JSON files due to the absence of annotations.
 These files are still present but have dummy entires to maintain compatibilty with the [Python nuScenes development kit](https://pypi.org/project/nuscenes-devkit/).
+Each scene in this format is seperated by the same [Scenario](#scenario-description) classification as the rosbags.

 [This guide](TODO) provides a walkthrough of how to explore the nuScenes release using the Python development kit.
 Similar to the nuScenes release, we have batched the sensor data from each scene into separate tarballs to allow users to only download the data they are interested in working with.
 Each tarball follows the naming convention of `{TEAM_NAME}_{BAG NAME}.tar.gz`.

+### Tutorial: nuScenes jupyter notebook

+For a full walkthrough of using the nuScenes devkit and loading and visualizing the RACECAR data using it, please refer to this <a href="https://github.com/linklab-uva/rosbag2nuscenes/blob/main/nuscenes_tutorial.ipynb" target="_blank">jupyter notebook</a>

 ## Data Usage and License
 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0).
 To obtain a copy of this license, see LICENSE-CC-BY-NC-4.0.txt in the archive, visit CreativeCommons.org or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.